Oscar Umar

-Abdul "Oscar" Umar is a Ghanaian footballer.
+Abdul "Oscar" Umar is a Ghanaian retired footballer who is currently an assistant coach for the Penn State Nittany Lions men's soccer team.

 Career

 Umar played four years of college soccer at Villanova University between 2011 and 2014.
 Following his time at Villanova, Umar coached soccer at Cabrini University and played with Premier Development League side Ocean City Nor'easters in 2016, and National Premier Soccer League side West Chester United in 2017.

 Umar signed with United Soccer League side Richmond Kickers on 13 July 2017.

 Umar moved to USL Championship side Saint Louis FC ahead of their 2019 season.
 Saint Louis FC folded following the 2020 USL Championship season.

+In July 2023, Umar joined the Penn State Nittany Lions men's soccer staff as an assistant coach.